The first passage time of a stable process conditioned to not overshoot: Introduction

 The law of $\tx$ is related to the law of the past supremum $S_t=\sup\{X_s: s\in[0,t]\}$ by means of the identity in law:

 which follows from the scaling property.
-The study of these random variables is part of the theory of fluctuations and an extensive literature on this topic is available.
+The study of these random variables is part of the theory of fluctuations, and an extensive literature on this topic is available.
 In particular, it is well known that the law of $S_1$ is absolutely continuous with respect to the Lebesgue measure.
 A proof of this, as well as an integral representation for the density function $f_{S_1}$, can be found in \cite[Theorem 4, p.
 168]{Dar} in the case of symmetric stable processes, and in \cite[Theorem 1, p.
 422]{Hey} in the case of general stable processes.
 These results together with \eqref{is} imply that the law of $\tx$ is also absolutely continuous and that its density function is given by

 Additionally, in some particular cases, explicit series representations for $f_{\tx}$ can be obtained.
 For example, when $X$ has no positive jumps, the density function of $X_t$, denoted by $p_t$, and $f_{\tx}$ are related through the Kendall's identity (see e.g. \cite[p.
-190]{Ber} or \cite {Bobu}), and the known series representations for $p_t$ (see \cite[p.
-87-89]{Sat}) lead to series representations for $f_{\tx}$.
+190]{Ber} or \cite {Bobu}), and the known series representations for $p_t$ (see \cite[pp. 87-89]{Sat}) lead to series representations for $f_{\tx}$.
 On the other hand, when $X$ has no negative jumps, infinite series representations for $f_{\tx}$ can be deduced from those given in \cite[Theorem 1]{bedape} for $f_{S_1}$.
 Recently, in \cite{Kuzne} Kuznetsov obtains series representations and asymptotic expansions for the density function of the supremum for a large class of stable processes (see also \cite{Kupa}).

-The aim of this paper is to give an alternative and elementary proof of the absolute continuity of the law of $\tx$ and to provide a new representation for the density function $f_{\tx}$.
-Moreover, we aim to infer from our results the already known density representations for $f_{S_1}$ obtained by Doney and Savov in \cite{Dosa} and Chaumont in \cite{Chaum4} (see also \cite{Alchau}).
+The first goal of this paper is to give an alternative proof of the absolute continuity of the law of $\tx$ and to provide a new representation for the density function $f_{\tx}$ in terms of the distribution of $\txz$, defined below.
+In a second step, we aim to relate the latter to other classical quantities in fluctuation theory and, in particular, to infer from our results the already known density representations for $f_{S_1}$ obtained by Doney and Savov in \cite{Dosa} and Chaumont in \cite{Chaum4} (see also \cite{Alchau}).

 Our approach is based on the following observation.
 Note that, using the scaling property, the probability $P(t-\varepsilon<\tx[1]\leq t)$ equals to $P\left(\tx[y_t]\leq1,\,\tx[y_{t-\varepsilon}]>1\right),$ where $y_u=u^{-1/\alpha}$.
 As an application of the strong Markov property at the time $\tx[y_t]$, we see that